Skip to main content

 Course structure

-The course is structured to provide a set of three lecture-based modules and three studio-based design modules, followed by a dissertation in the form of a research-based design project.
-The three lecture-based modules run in parallel with studio-based design projects which enable you to continually relate theory and practice.
+The course is structured to provide a set of 2 lecture-based modules and 2 intensive studio-based design modules that integrate design, research, and theory.
+The 2 lecture-based modules run in parallel with the larger studio-based design projects, enabling you to continually relate theory and practice.

-Your research-based design project represents the culmination of your studies.
-You will be required to develop proposals relating to a chosen site, demonstrating an understanding of all aspects of urban design drawings and a written, reflective commentary.
+Your degree culminates in a research-based design project for which you’ll need to develop proposals relating to a chosen site, demonstrating an understanding of urban design practice and a written, reflective commentary.

 Module titleModule codeCredits